imyourmanzi/mattmanzi.com/src/routes/projects/data/mattmanzi-com_deepdive.md

 ### Time Capsule

-Here's a snapshot of my a page from my original site in its infancy.
-Remember how I said “fixation on narwhals”?
-Well, the domain used to be `narwhalsandcode[.]com`.
+Here's a snapshot of a page from my original site in its infancy.
+Remember how I said “fixation on narwhals”, well, the domain used to be `narwhalsandcode[.]com`.
 At this point in the timeline, I didn't understand JavaScript and the whole website was me using just HTML and CSS to build everything from scratch.
 Unfortunately, all that code is lost to time since I didn’t really start understanding git until I [ported to Vue](https://github.com/imyourmanzi/MattManziUI/tree/29f792fb163ff2d44c248539f412b122a1bd3722).

 <div class="centeredImage">
 <img alt="Screenshot of the original design of my personal website" src="/img/projects/mattmanzi-com1.jpg" />